oosmos/OOSMOSjs/README.md

 ### State Local Variables

 Each state must (eventually) specify an object of events.
 See state `A`, below.
 It specifies events `ENTER` and `TIMEOUT` within an object.
 If you want to specify one or more variables that are local only to the state, you can instead specify a function that returns the required object of events.
 An example is state `B` below.
-We specify a function that declares a variable `Timeouts` and then returns the object of events.
+We specify a function that declares state-local variables and then returns the object of events.
 All the variables declared form a closure with state `B`'s object of events.
 This is very useful for, say, caching `jQuery` elements for the life of the state.

 ```javascript